SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     ---
     ```

+    This section is referred to in Jekyll as the "front matter".

     The page title takes the place of the level-1 header that normally appears in a markdown file, so there is no need to include leve1-1 headers (denoted by the single hashtag #) at the top of the page.

     The page titles is independent of the filename.
 You can change the title any time, but avoid changing the filename as much as possible.